Climate Change Strategy

 [TCFD recommendations’ thematic area: 2.
 Strategy]

 With regard to climate-related risks and opportunities over the short, medium, and long term, the Mizuno Group has identified issues of materiality in its overall sustainability initiatives.
-One of the issues of materiality is defined as "Responsibility for global environmental issues throughout the product lifecycle," where the Group’s efforts to solve climate-related issues are included.
-In addition to the EMS, the Group has appointed the Risk Management Committee (chaired by the representative director and president and composed of three executive officers and five general managers of divisions in charge of promoting internal control) and the Business Continuity Plan (BCP) Working Group, which is under the supervision of the Global Human Resources & General Affairs Department, to discuss related matters.
-The product and development divisions treat the need to develop and market environmentally friendly products and climate-change-conscious products (products that help mitigate the impact of climate change or help adapt to climate change) as an excellent area of opportunity to be explored.
+One of the materiality issues is defined as “Responsibility for global environmental issues throughout the product lifecycle,” where the Group’s efforts to solve climate-related issues are included.
+In addition to the EMS, the Group has appointed the Risk Management Committee (chaired by the representative director and president, composed of two senior executive officers and six general managers of divisions responsible for promoting internal control) and the Business Continuity Plan (BCP) Working Group, which is under the supervision of the Global Human Resources & General Affairs Department, to discuss related matters.
+The product and development divisions treat the need to develop and market environmentally friendly products and climate-change-conscious products (products that help mitigate the impact of climate change or help adapt to climate change) as an area of opportunity to be explored.

-Since FY 2015, the Group has examined the impact of identified climate-related risks and opportunities on its businesses, strategy, and financial planning as part of EMS risks and opportunities, with more active discussions since FY 2021.
+Since FY2015, the Group has examined the impact of identified climate-related risks and opportunities on its businesses, strategy, and financial planning as part of EMS risks and opportunities, with more active discussions since FY2021.
 Specific impacts include the need for a logistics BCP for the businesses; the research and development of environmentally friendly products, climate-change-conscious products, and new materials for strategy; and the introduction of renewable energy for financial planning.
-In FY 2022, the Risk Management Committee has discussed the impact of climate-related issues on the apparel and footwear divisions, analyzed under BCP, on businesses, strategy, and finance.
-The Group will continue these considerations across departments and disclose information, classifying the risks and opportunities related to climate change into physical, regulatory, and other categories.
+The Risk Management Committee has discussed the impact of climate-related issues on various product and corporate divisions, analyzed under BCP, on businesses, strategy, and finance.
+Moving forward, the Group will continue these considerations across departments and disclose information, classifying the risks and opportunities related to climate change into physical, regulatory, and other categories.

 [TCFD recommendations’ thematic area: 3.
 Risk Management]